MissAmity/Singabana/README.md

 # Singabana
 ![logo](github-pictures/logo.png)
-Mindustry mod that add maps
+V7 Mindustry mod that add modded maps
+# note
+best to use only with vanilla for the right experience